--filter (or -F) flag selects packages in a monorepo by pattern. Patterns match package names or package paths, with full glob syntax.

 Dependency Order

-Bun will respect package dependency order when running scripts.
-Say you have a packagefoo that depends on another package bar in your workspace, and both packages have a build script.
-When you run bun --filter '*' build, you will notice that foo will only start running once bar is done.
+Bun respects package dependency order when running scripts.
+Say you have a packagefoo that depends on another package bar in your workspace, and both have a build script.
+When you run bun --filter '*' build, foo only starts once bar is done.